 The Sylvan Experience

-There's no better way to learn engineering concepts than by applying them to real-life challenges.
-That's why we present our students with new LEGO® and K'NEX® building activities every week.
-And they don't only build them: they also test them, enter them into friendly competitions and redesign them using the new principles they've learned.
+The most effective way to understand critical engineering concepts is to use them to overcome real-life challenges.
+That's why our weekly sessions are based around designing and building LEGO® machines and K'NEX® structures.
+And they don't only build objects: they also learn how to test them, compete in friendly classroom competitions, and redesign their creations using all the principles they've mastered.
 In other words, you can expect us to guide and engage the aspiring architect, engineer or mechanic in your life — and you can also expect bridges, race cars and other exciting projects to dominate conversations in your home!

 Creativity is a defining feature of our Engineering courses in Massachusetts, which also include:

 - STEM-based learning: Now is the time for your child to start developing competencies that are increasingly important in the 21st century.

 - Hands as well as minds: We know when to integrate the latest app-based learning methods, but this program is all about getting hands-on.

 - Teamwork: Students work together to complete tasks and improve their personal communication skills.

 - Regular emails: We know you want to stay up to date with your child's progress, so we'll email you photos and summaries after each session — as well as a special look ahead to the next project.